 Dr. Holdsworth teaches Christian Ethics, Greek 1 & 2, Christian Health and Bioethics, Pauline Epistles (Romans), and New Testament Epistles.

-Dr. Holdsworth graduated with a BA in Theology from Columbia Union College in 1980, with minors in Education, Social Studies, and History.
+Dr. Holdsworth graduated with a BA in Theology from Columbia Union College in 1980, with minors in Secondary Education, Social Studies, and History.
 In 1987, he completed an MBA at Florida Institute of Technology, and in 2003 earned an MA in New Testament Studies at Newbold College (UK); his Masters thesis focused on the book of Ephesians.
 He completed his PhD at Durham University (Northern UK) in 2010.
 His graduate research concentrated on the book of Romans within its first-century context.

-Regardless of his occupation, his passion to teach the Bible continued by facilitating adult Sabbath School classes at Markham Woods and Florida Hospital Churches in Orlando, Florida, and at Newbold College and Durham, UK.
+Regardless of his occupation, his passion to teach the Bible continued by facilitating adult Sabbath School classes at Markham Woods and Florida Hospital Churches in Orlando, Florida, and at Newbold College and in Durham, UK.

 From 1998 to 2001 Dr. Holdsworth pastored two churches — Plant City and Carrollwood, in Tampa, Florida.
 He is an ordained minister.